7RU7H/Standard-Model-Of-The-Universe/README.md

 Black Holes do they actually spin or is just like a sinkhole spinning the water because of gravity

+[Nature - Emerging supersolidity in photonic-crystal polariton condensates](https://www.nature.com/articles/s41586-025-08616-9): A supersolid is a counter-intuitive phase of matter in which its constituent particles are arranged into a crystalline structure, yet they are free to flow without friction.
+This requires the particles to share a global macroscopic phase while being able to reduce their total energy by spontaneous, spatial self-organization.
+The existence of the supersolid phase of matter was speculated more than 50 years ago[1](https://www.nature.com/articles/s41586-025-08616-9#ref-CR1 "Gross, E. P. Unified theory of interacting bosons.
+Phys.
+Rev. 106, 161–162 (1957)."),[2](https://www.nature.com/articles/s41586-025-08616-9#ref-CR2 "Andreev, A. F. & Lifshitz, I. M. Quantum theory of defects in crystals.
+Zhur.
+Eksper.
+Teoret.
+Fiziki 29, 1107–1113 (1969)."),[3](https://www.nature.com/articles/s41586-025-08616-9#ref-CR3 "Leggett, A. J. Can a solid be ‘superfluid’?
+Phys.
+Rev. Lett.
+25, 1543–1546 (1970)."),[4](https://www.nature.com/articles/s41586-025-08616-9#ref-CR4 "Kirzhnits, D. A. & Nepomnyashchii, Y. A. Coherent crystallization of quantum liquid.
+Zhur.
+Eksper.
+Teoret.
+Fiziki 32, 1191–1197 (1971).")
+- only *"convincing experimental evidence, mainly using ultracold atomic Bose–Einstein condensates (BECs) coupled to electromagnetic fields"*

 https://www.newscientist.com/article/2477695-dark-photon-theory-of-light-aims-to-tear-up-a-century-of-physics/
 One of the most famous findings in physics could be wrong – the double-slit experiment was long thought to confirm that light can be a wave, but its results can be fully explained using only quantum particles